Dos Hombres

-Dos Hombres is a mezcal company co-founded in 2019 by American actors Aaron Paul and Bryan Cranston.
-The two are best known for playing lead characters Jesse Pinkman and Walter White, respectively, on the 2008-2013 crime drama series Breaking Bad.
+Dos Hombres is a mezcal company co-founded in 2019 by American actors Bryan Cranston and Aaron Paul, who played lead characters Walter White and Jesse Pinkman, respectively, on the 2008–2013 crime drama series Breaking Bad.
 Dos Hombres means "two men" in Spanish.

 In June 2021, Constellation Brands took a minority stake in Dos Hombres.
 The company made the investment through its venture capital group.
 Dos Hombres will continue to be independently owned and operated.

 The company produces artisanal mezcal which is distilled in small batches and does not use modern technology.
 Dos Hombres is produced in San Luis del Río in Oaxaca, Mexico, and production is led by Gregorio Velasco.